Mr. Pendred employs an approach to family matters advising the use of conciliation and mediation as early as possible for family law matters.

-Sometimes it is essential and critical to take an immediate and urgent adversarial approach.
-It is best first, if feasible, to encourage and assist the parties who once shared love together and who have now a better reason at this time of dispute to share it even more, that is of course, a child.
+It is best first, if feasible, to encourage and assist all parties who once shared love together and who have now a better reason at this time of dispute to share it even more particularly if there are children involved.

 The parties may need time to adjust to this new reality of separation.
 Confusion and anger will be only temporary.
 Children in the family, if any, need to be the primary focus.
 Alas, there are only losers in family breakdown.

-Access may be agreed between the parties and the court will rarely interfere.
+Access to children where husbands, wives or partners may be agreed between the parties.
 Family members themselves will know what works best.
-Duration and frequency of access must be well thought out and discussed with the lawyer to avoid unnecessary disagreements.
+Duration and frequency of access must be well thought out and discussed with a lawyer to avoid unnecessary disagreements.

 Serious misconduct may require that a spouse or partner leave the family home because of their condition or behaviour where there are reasonable grounds for believing that the safety or welfare of that spouse, partner, or child may be at risk or where the family home may be at risk.
 Criminal prosecution, or an application for a barring order, may be appropriate.